Respond to incidents and emergencies in the land-based sector

 - supply information about the incident or emergency that might help to establish the cause and prevent a recurrence

-- complete the required documentation in line with relevant legal and organisational requirements and timescales
+- complete the required documentation in line with the relevant legal and your organisation’s procedures and timescales

 Knowledge and Understanding